Aircraft ratings explained

 We also specify type ratings for more complex aircraft so pilots complete additional training before flying them.

-• are certified in the transport category
+• certified in the transport category

-• are multi-engine turbo-jet powered
+• multi-engine turbo-jet powered

-• are fitted with more complex systems
+• fitted with more complex systems

-• have unique handling or performance characteristics.
+• with unique handling or performance characteristics.

 Where appropriate, CASA also specifies type ratings for cruise relief co-pilots and flight engineers.